adiwajshing/CSocket/README.md

 # CSocket
-## A very light, fully equiped, cross-platform & thread-safe pure swift TCP socket.
+## A very light, cross-platform, fully asynchronous, event-driven & thread-safe pure swift TCP socket.

-It is written using the IPV6 protocol (but it handles IPV4, don't worry) & non-blocking mode.
-CSocket can readily handle synchronous & asynchronous requests.
+The library is written entirely in the IPV6 protocol (but it handles IPV4, don't worry) & uses non-blocking C sockets.
 The library is also very light, so don't worry about bulking up your project with this!

 ## Setup